honeycombio/libhoney-py/README.md

 ## Documentation

-A pydoc API reference is available at https://honeycomb.io/docs/send-data/sdks/python/
+An API reference is available at https://honeycombio.github.io/libhoney-py/

 ## Example